 The photographs left and right show the Palaung harvesting corn and carrying it back to their village.
 While corn is a recent addition to the crops of the Palaung, others such as rice, tea and opium poppy are generations old.
 Historically, and extending to the present day, opium poppy has been a lucrative cash crop to the Palaung.
-In Thailand government control and the efforts of non-governmental organizations have, for the most part, persuaded them to cultivate alternate cash crops such as coffee and beans.
+In Thailand, government control and the efforts of non-governmental organizations have, for the most part, persuaded them to cultivate alternate cash crops such as coffee and beans.
 Efforts along these same lines in Burma lag behind those in Thailand, but are now underway.
-Nonetheless, peoples like the Palaung live in poverty relative to their immediate neighbors and due to the power of local drug-lords, as well as the corruption of law enforcers, it will be a long time, if ever, before they abandon opium poppy cultivation.
+Nonetheless, peoples like the Palaung live in poverty relative to their immediate neighbors, and, due to the power of local druglords, as well as the corruption of law enforcers, it will be a long time, if ever, before they abandon opium poppy cultivation.
 (The visitor to the border areas of northern Thailand can expect to be spot-searched for drugs by Thai authorities.)

 Besides alternate cash crops, the Palaung have recently begun selling handicrafts to tourists to supplement their income.
 This is especially prevalent in northern Thailand, where many tour operators and guides take trekkers into Palaung villages.
 This type of tourism takes place to a lesser degree in Burma also.
 They sell, among other things, shoulder bags, wallets, hand-woven cloth and hand-made clothes.
 The visitor can stay overnight in some of these villages, which have basic yet comfortable wooden guest huts that have been purpose-built to accommodate tourists.

 The visitor might be surprised by how well these guest huts are built.
 The Palaung are highly skilled in construction.
 Their own houses are also wooden huts, which are raised high off the ground on stilts.
 These days their houses are typically much smaller than in the past.
-Traditionally their houses have been longhouses accommodating extended families of 50 or more!
+Traditionally their houses have been longhouses accommodating extended families of 50 or more.
 While the typical house is home to fewer family members these days, the Palaung continue their tradition in which parents host their married sons and their daughters-in-law.
 Every Palaung village has a headman, whose duties involve making decisions for the village and ruling in disputes.
 The headman usually comes from the largest family in the village.

-In the village shown above right and left, Palaung men are building a new house for a husband and wife who are expecting their first baby.
+In the village shown above and left, Palaung men are building a new house for a husband and wife who are expecting their first baby.
 Village men of all ages play some role in the construction, which symbolizes the wishes and blessing of the whole community.
-Since the Palaung still use working elephants, the mahoot (elephant trainer) also employs the village elephant to sack and transport timber for the construction of the house.
+Since the Palaung still use working elephants, the mahoot (elephant trainer) also employs the village elephant to fell and transport timber for the construction of the house.

-Text copyright © 1999 - 2013, The Peoples of the World Foundation.
+Photography copyright © 1999 - 2024, Ray Waddington.
+All rights reserved.
+Text copyright © 1999 - 2024, The Peoples of the World Foundation.
 All rights reserved.